PyRGL/rgl/README.md

-# RGL - RAG on Graphs Library
+# RGL - RAG-on-Graphs Library

 RGL is a **friendly and efficient GraphRAG library** for AI researchers, providing seamless integration with **DGL** and **PyG** while offering high-performance graph retrieval algorithms, many of which are optimized in **C++** for efficiency.